SolidityFinance/.github/profile/README.md

 We are chain-agnostic and do not discriminate!
 We are happy to review your project's codebase whether it is on Ethereum, Binance Smart Chain (BSC), Polygon (Matic), Fantom, Avalance's C-Chain, Harmony One, KuCoin (KCC), Huobi Eco, Arbitrum, or any other EVM-compatible side-chain or L2 chain.

 ### _Can you attach an audit to an ICO/IDO/ILO?_
-We are approved auditors on  [Unicrypt Network](https://app.unicrypt.network/)  and  [DxSale](https://dxsale.network/).
-For any presales utilizing Unicrypt or DxSale, we have the ability to add our audit to the ICO page.
+We are approved auditors on  [Unicrypt Network](https://app.unicrypt.network/), [DxSale](https://dxsale.network/), [PandaSale](https://www.pandasale.finance/), [PinkSale](https://www.pinksale.finance/) and more!
+For any presales utilizing these platforms, we have the ability to add our audit to the ICO page.

 ### _Do you require KYC?_
 We do not require KYC.
-We can offer [DeFi KYC services](https://kyc.capital/), however, through our partner firm  [KYC Capital](https://kyc.capital/).
+We can offer [DeFi KYC services](https://sourcehat.com/kyc), however, through our acquisition of [KYC Capital](https://kyc.capital/).
+All KYC reports will be hosted at [https://sourcehat.com/kyc](https://sourcehat.com/kyc)

 <!--Why -->
-## Why Choose Solidity Finance?
+## Why Choose SourceHat (formerly Solidity Finance)?
-Our team has conducted 1500+ solidity smart contract audits covering all major project types and protocols, securing a total of over $50 billion U.S. dollars in on-chain value.
+Our team has conducted 1700+ solidity smart contract audits covering all major project types and protocols, securing a total of over $50 billion U.S. dollars in on-chain value.
 Solidity Finance is well-reputed in the community and is trusted as a top smart contract auditing company for the review of solidity code, no matter how complex.

 -   **Free Smart Contract Audit Quote**
 -   **Turnaround as Fast as 36 Hours**